johnwcowan/r7rs-work/BytestringsCowan.md

 Divides the elements of *bytevector* and returns a list of bytevectors using the *delimiter* (an ASCII character or exact integer in the range 0-255 inclusive).
 Delimiter bytes are not included in the result bytevectors.

 The *grammar* argument has the same default and meaning as in `bytestring-join`, except that `infix` and `strict-infix` mean the same thing.
+That is, if *grammar* is `prefix` or `suffix`, then ignore any delimiter in the first or last position respectively.

 ## Output